ABOUT OUR RESEARCH

 Ecology and conservation of the Santa Ana river, an urban, effluent-dominated system

 The Santa Ana watershed is one of the largest socio-ecological systems in southern California.
 It contains 23 species of concern, including the federally threatened Santa Ana sucker.
 It also encompasses >5 million people, 26% of which are disadvantaged.
-We are examining the causes and consequences of large-scale ecological change in this system, with current focus on quantifying and modeling food web interactions of the Santa Ana sucker in a reach where wastewater is the major source of flow.
-Future work with Dr. Helen Regan aims to assess freshwater sustainability under climate change by considering the linkages between human water uses, freshwater ecosystems and governance using the Freshwater Health Index.
+We are examining the causes and consequences of large-scale ecological change in this system, with current focus on quantifying community composition and food web interactions in a reach where wastewater is the major source of flow.
+Work with Dr. Helen Regan aims to assess freshwater sustainability under climate change by considering the linkages between human water uses, freshwater ecosystems and governance using the Freshwater Health Index.

 Innovative Learning Technology Initiative in Ecology, Conservation, and Global Change

-We are developing online courses in Ecology and Conservation Biology and Global Change Ecology that employ novel instructional technologies to 1) enhance knowledge of ecology and the interaction between natural ecosystems and human populations, and 2) expand access to high quality upper division instruction in ecology, conservation, and global change.
-This project is a collaborative endeavor with Dr. Anne Hilborn, Dr. Loralee Larios, Dr. Paul Nabity, Dr. Nicole Rafferty, Dr. Helen Regan, Dr. Marko Spasojevic, and the staff in the UCR Instructional Design & Faculty Technology Support Group.
+We developed online courses in Ecology and Conservation Biology and Global Change Ecology that employ novel instructional technologies to 1) enhance knowledge of ecology and the interaction between natural ecosystems and human populations, and 2) expand access to high quality upper division instruction in ecology, conservation, and global change.
+Current assessment efforts aim to quantify student attitudes towards online courses and success in meeting learning outcomes.
+This project has been a collaborative endeavor with Dr. Anne Hilborn, Dr. Loralee Larios, Dr. Paul Nabity, Dr. Nicole Rafferty, Dr. Helen Regan, Dr. Marko Spasojevic, and the staff in the UCR Instructional Design & Faculty Technology Support Group.